How To Select The Best Credit Card Machine For Your Business

 Security features

 You’ll be handling a lot of money, so you want to make sure you have the payment security fundamentals down to protect your business and customers.
-First, ensure you have an EMV card reader, as most cards today are EMV chip cards, which are the more secure option.
+First, ensure you have an EMV card reader.
+Most cards today are EMV chip cards, which are the more secure option.

 Then, make sure your provider is PCI compliant (these are standards set in place by card associations to ensure payment data is properly processed, stored, and transmitted.)
-Ideally, go for a provider that ensures the highest level of PCI compliance (Level 1) like Stax offers.
+Ideally, partner with a provider that maintains the highest security standards (Level 1 service provider) to simplify your own PCI compliance burden.

 Connectivity options